 It isn’t a disease in itself.
 It is rather a symptom that comes with other health problems such as circulation problems, as well as digestive or kidney issues.

-Edema is the constant retention of fluids in the peritoneum (a membrane that covers the organs located in the abdominal and chest area).
-This symptom is really common in the upper part of the body, but with certain diseases it can sometimes occur in the ankles, wrists, or even the neck.
-Learn more about edema below!
+Edema is the constant retention of fluids in the peritoneum.
+This is a membrane that covers the organs located in the abdominal and chest area.
+This symptom is really common in the upper part of the body.
+However, with certain diseases it can sometimes occur in the ankles, wrists, or even the neck.

 Edema, an important warning sign

 Read more: Teas that reduce fluid retention

 It is also related to fatal conditions such as heart and kidney failure, which are two of the main causes of edema.
-This symptom requires immediate attention since if it is left unattended it can result in death.
+This symptom requires immediate attention since if it is left unattended it can result in death.It might interest you...